Honduras: War and upheaval (1969–1999)

 In 1969, Honduras and El Salvador fought what became known as the Football War.
 Border tensions led to acrimony between the two countries after Oswaldo López Arellano, the president of Honduras, blamed the deteriorating Honduran economy on immigrants from El Salvador.
 The relationship reached a low when El Salvador met Honduras for a three-round football elimination match preliminary to the World Cup.

 Tensions escalated and on 14 July 1969, the Salvadoran army invaded Honduras.
 The Organization of American States (OAS) negotiated a cease-fire which took effect on 20 July and brought about a withdrawal of Salvadoran troops in early August.
 Contributing factors to the conflict were a boundary dispute and the presence of thousands of Salvadorans living in Honduras illegally.
 After the week-long war, as many as 130,000 Salvadoran immigrants were expelled.

 Hurricane Fifi caused severe damage when it skimmed the northern coast of Honduras on 18 and 19 September 1974.
 Melgar Castro (1975–78) and Paz Garcia (1978–82) largely built the current physical infrastructure and telecommunications system of Honduras.

 In 1979, the country returned to civilian rule.
 A constituent assembly was popularly elected in April 1980 to write a new constitution, and general elections were held in November 1981.
 The constitution was approved in 1982 and the PLH government of Roberto Suazo won the election with a promise to carry out an ambitious program of economic and social development to tackle the recession in which Honduras found itself.
 He launched ambitious social and economic development projects sponsored by American development aid.
 Honduras became host to the largest Peace Corps mission in the world, and nongovernmental and international voluntary agencies proliferated.
 The Peace Corps withdrew its volunteers in 2012, citing safety concerns.

 During the early 1980s, the United States established a continuing military presence in Honduras to support El Salvador, the Contra guerrillas fighting the Nicaraguan government, and also develop an airstrip and modern port in Honduras.
-Though spared the bloody civil wars wracking its neighbors, the Honduran army quietly waged campaigns against Marxist–Leninist militias such as the Cinchoneros Popular Liberation Movement, notorious for kidnappings and bombings, and against many non-militants as well.
+Though spared the bloody civil wars wracking its neighbors, the Honduran Army quietly waged campaigns against Marxist–Leninist militias such as the Cinchoneros Popular Liberation Movement, notorious for kidnappings and bombings, and against many non-militants as well.
 The operation included a campaign of extrajudicial killings by government units, most notably the CIA-trained Battalion 316.
+Honduras was found internationally liable for a series of enforced disappearances during this time period, culminating in Velásquez-Rodríguez v.
+Honduras.

 In 1998, Hurricane Mitch caused massive and widespread destruction.
 Honduran President Carlos Roberto Flores said that fifty years of progress in the country had been reversed.
 Mitch destroyed about 70% of the country's crops and an estimated 70–80% of the transportation infrastructure, including nearly all bridges and secondary roads.
 Across Honduras 33,000 houses were destroyed, and an additional 50,000 damaged.
 Some 5,000 people killed, and 12,000 more injured.
 Total losses were estimated at US$3 billion.